Bivariate Instantaneous Frequency and Bandwidth: The Modulated Elliptical Signal

-To begin with, the instantaneous moments of the analytic signal pairs can be cast in terms of the ellipse parameters, to show how changes in the ellipse geometry are expressed in time variability of the instantaneous moments pairs.
+The instantaneous moments of the analytic signal pairs can be cast in terms of the ellipse parameters, to show how changes in the ellipse geometry are expressed in time variability of the instantaneous moments pairs.
 Inverting (\ref{majoraxis}--\ref{thetadefinition}), and utilizing (\ref{adef}) and (\ref{bdef}), leads to

 giving the parameters of the rotary analytic signals in terms of the ellipse parameters.
 (In these and subsequent expressions, the signs on the right-hand-side are understood to be chosen to match the signs on the left.)
 Note that the amplitudes satisfy $a_+^ 2(t)+a_-^ 2(t)=\kappa^ 2(t)$, and we may identify $\kappa^ 2(t)$ as the sum of the instantaneous power of the two rotary signals.
 When $r_z>0$, and the ellipse rotates in the positive (counterclockwise) direction, we have $a_+(t)>a_-(t)$ as expected, whereas the opposite is true for negative rotation.
 Note that as $|\lambda(t)|$ approaches zero, and the signal becomes nearly circular, the smaller of $a_+(t)$ and $a_-(t)$ approaches zero while the larger approaches $\kappa(t)$.